butttcoin/TradingCompetitionAirdrop/readme.md

 This time, the rewards will not come from the community account but directly from a developers' account.
 This way, we will leave more tokens for the community.

 ### How are tokens going to be supplied for the competition ?
 During the first third of a competition, any buy-order that is 0.000002 or greater will be filled by the ButtCoin.
 We will fill only 1000-2000 tokens per day.
+We are also going to create some additional "sell" orders for you to take.
 Tokens will be taken from a community account and any money that is earned will be spent on an airdrop.
 Announcements will be made regarding the start and an end of this period.

 ### How long is this trading competition going to be ?
 It is going to be at least 3-times longer than the standard DDEX competition.
+In other words, at least one month!
 Consider this a warm-up to a DDEX competition.
 Although requirement for a DDEX competition is to have a toal volume of 10 ETH, we can end the competition without fulfilling this requirement.
 We simply have to make sure that a normal trading will continue once the competition is done.
 The worst-case scenario is competition not getting more than 30 candidates and trading volume not increasing.
 In that case, the competition will not end until announced.

 ### When does the airdrop start and end, and when will the airdrop rewards be given (and how much) ?
 The airdrop starts as soon as the announcement is made on a Twitter.
 The airdrop ends when at least 30 different (and registered) ETH addresses make a trade or when we reach the end of the first third of a competition time.
 We will give 150 tokens (burning applies).